 6. Tarnished Are the Stars

 This book is from three perspectives.
 The first is Anna, living illegally with a clockwork heart in her chest.
 Also, she goes under the technician’s name, providing medical technology to people who need it.
-Then we have Nathaniel, the commissioner’s son who has never had to worry about laws in his entire life.
-But when he meets Anna, he starts to see things from a different viewpoint and questions everything he’s known.
+Then we have Nathaniel, the commissioner’s son, who has never had to worry about laws in his entire life.
+But when he meets Anna, he starts seeing things from a different viewpoint and questions everything he knows.

 We also have Eliza, who is an assassin and a spy.
 Her job is to find out as much about the commissioner as possible.
 These three lives all intertwine.
 The story unfolding from there, from people who have read early copies, has lesbian and asexual representation.
 So you get to see the LGBTQ community and their romance.